 In MySQL 5.5, or earlier, the UUID for the server is stored in the table mysql.inventory.
-When a component such as the Agent or a Connector plugin connects to that MySQL server, the applicable MySQL user must have privileges to read this table.
+When a component such as the Agent connects to that MySQL server, the applicable MySQL user must have privileges to read this table.